Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

-The export service i the coredump path for new core file.
+The export service is configured to monitors the coredump path for any new core file presence.

 Through CLI interface, external storage server can be configured which includes server IP, path and access information like user credentials.
 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.